ndhoang123/ITKowledge/OAuth2/README.md

    (C)  The **authorization server** ***authenticates*** **the client and validates the resource owner credentials**, and **if valid**, **issues an access token**.

+## OIDC (OpenID Connect)
+- It is the extension of OAuth.
+- In OIDC, the client know who the resource owner is.
+With OAuth, the client doesn't know it.
+- The step is the same as the OAuth excepting for after getting the access token from athorization server, the client uses the access token to obtain `userinfo`.

 ## Reference:
 1. [Acess Token](https://auth0.com/docs/secure/tokens/access-tokens)